 The goal of director Adam Wingard quickly becomes clear.
 “Blair Witch,” a sequel to the 1999 hit film “The Blair Witch Project,” aims to be more like the influential original than the disappointment that was 2000’s “Book of Shadows: Blair Witch 2.”
 Ultimately, the new movie achieves that goal.
 Surprising and suspenseful, yet familiar, “Blair Witch” is easily among the best found footage movies and horror movies in recent years.

-The premise of Blair Witch starts very similar to the original film, following a group of college students and friends as they go into the Black Hills Forest to film a documentary.
+The premise starts very similar to the original film, with a group of college students and friends heading into the Black Hills Forest to film a documentary.
 What changes, however, are the circumstances.
-Set in 2014, the group this time is led by James Donahue, the young brother of Heather from the first movie.
+Set in 2014, the group this time is led by James (James Allen McCune), the younger brother of Heather from the first movie.
 After seeing a video posted to YouTube that seems to show his sister still alive and in the forest, James makes a plan to find her.
-Bringing his friends Peter, Ashley and Lisa, along with Lane and Talia, two Burkittsville locals who found and uploaded the footage, they enter the forest to see if Heather may still be alive.
+Bringing his friends Peter (Brandon Scott), Ashley (Corbin Reid), and Lisa (Callie Hernandez), along with Lane (Wes Robinson) and Talia (Valorie Curry), the Burkittsville locals who found and uploaded the footage, they enter the forest to see if Heather could still be alive.